SweetSourPeter/MINISeniorDesign-CovidAPP/README.md

 ![Google Sign-in](https://github.com/SweetSourPeter/MINISeniorDesign-CovidAPP/blob/master/lib/mdimg/gog.gif)

-### User Main Page
+### User Main Page (with outside COVID data source!)
 Our main page contains three sub-pages, including a sideway panel, a world-wide COVID data, and a COVID data page in your own country.
 It is set to your current location but you can change your location if you wish.
+The data came from [https://api.covid19api.com/summary]("https://api.covid19api.com/summary").
+See `lib/service/covid19APIService.dart` in case you wonder how we implement it.

 ![User Main Page](https://github.com/SweetSourPeter/MINISeniorDesign-CovidAPP/blob/master/lib/mdimg/mu.gif)